PowerDNS/pdns/docs/http-api/zone.rst

 DNSSEC-enabled zones should be :ref:`rectified <rules-for-filling-out-dnssec-fields>` after changing the zone data.
 This can be done by the API automatically after a change when the :ref:`metadata-api-rectify` metadata is set.
-When creating or updating a zone, the "api_rectify" field of the :json:object:`Zone` can be set to `true` to enable this behaviour.
+When creating or updating a zone, the "api_rectify" field of the :json:schema:`Zone` can be set to `true` to enable this behaviour.

 Backends might implement additional features (by coincidence or not).
 These things are not supported through the API.